ChandanaRD/AirPollutionDetection/README.md

 # data set considered and the attributes
 bejing dataset downloaded from UCI repositiory is used. the attributes have been narrowed down to
-- Bulleted
-- List
-1 year
+- year
--2 month
+- month
--3 day
+- day
--4 hour
+- hour
--5 dewpoint
+- dewpoint
--6 temperature
+- temperature
--7 pressure
+- pressure
--8 windspeed
+- windspeed
--9 prev pm 2.5
+- prev pm 2.5
--10 predicted pm 2.5
+- predicted pm 2.5

 #-------------------------------------------------------------------------------------------------------------------------